 - In 2012, Bloomberg Businessweek published an article that built on research by New Zealand scholars who had documented the forced labor of Indonesian workers on Korean-owned vessels.
 These vessels were fishing for catch to be exported by New Zealand companies.
-10 The article caused so much outrage that the New Zealand government quickly enacted legislation that made it a crime, punishable by imprisonment, to exploit migrant workers.
+The article caused so much outrage that the New Zealand government quickly enacted legislation that made it a crime, punishable by imprisonment, to exploit migrant workers.
 The government also passed a law that will require all vessels that fish in New Zealand waters to abide by the country's labor, health, and safety regulations.
 After the article came out, moreover, retailers such as Safeway, Wal-Mart, and Whole Foods launched investigations into their supply chains.
-Some US buyers canceled contracts with New Zealand fish suppliers.
-11 - In 2010, ProPublica published a series of articles that tracked which US doctors had received payments from pharmaceutical companies.
+Some US buyers canceled contracts with New Zealand fish suppliers. - In 2010, ProPublica published a series of articles that tracked which US doctors had received payments from pharmaceutical companies.
 Over a two-year period, according to the series, those companies made payments to roughly 17,000 physicians, and these payments totaled more than \$2.5 billion.
 ProPublica provided an app that people could use to find out whether drug companies had given money to their doctors.
 More than 180 outlets picked up the story.
 "This scrutiny," according to ProPublica, "has prompted tightening of disclosure rules."
 The University of Colorado, Denver overhauled the conflict-of-interest policies that apply to its teaching hospitals, for example, and Stanford University took disciplinary action against five of its faculty members. - In 2014, the Center for Public Integrity published a series on how Luxembourg had enabled major companies such as Coach, Disney, FedEx, Ikea, Koch Industries, and Pepsi to evade taxes by registering in that country so that they could take advantage of loopholes in various treaties.
-14 The story splashed across front pages throughout Europe.
+The story splashed across front pages throughout Europe.
 Within days, there were calls for Jean-Claude Juncker-a former prime minister of Luxembourg, who had just been chosen to head the European Commission-to resign from his new post.
 The European Union, meanwhile, moved to pass a law that would ban these kinds of sweetheart deals.
-15

 Some investigative reporting teams have developed systems to track the real-world impact of their work.
 They use these systems to monitor editorials that cite their investigations or policy changes that come in the wake of their reporting.
 Each year, ProPublica publishes updates on the status of issues that it has covered in its major reporting projects.
 And Participant Media, an entertainment company that produces films with social and political themes, has launched the Participant Index, an attempt to capture outcomes that go beyond policy change.
 The company conducts surveys to determine whether people who have seen specific Participant films have then taken related actions-signing a petition, making a donation, or joining an organization, for example.
-Participant has invited newsrooms and advocacy organizations to use its method as well.16 also "influence" and "impact" are in their infancy.
-Yet they are becoming ever more sophisticated, and our ability to apply them has advanced dramatically.
+Participant has invited newsrooms and advocacy organizations to use its method as well.